Bludsoee/ept-2025-b00s/writeups/crypto/Curvy/Sjokoladepålegg/README.md

 But the curve parameters are chosen such that P.log(G) becomes much easier than it should be.

-Fortunately, SageMath already knows how to handle this.
+Fortunately for us, SageMath already knows how to handle this.
 Calling .log() triggers the correct algorithm internally.

 The solver: